stackbit-projects/remarkable-broccoli-b8e30/content/pages/index.md

     image_alt: App preview
     title: We build AI products
     content: >
-      Artificial Intelligence is here to stay.
+      Artificial Intelligence is finally here.
 Cygence is leading it in the right direction.
     actions:
       - label: Learn More
         url: /features